 How To Get A Minimalist Book Collection

-I love the smell of a book, the feel of a book, buying books and reading books, that’s why I know first hand how hard it is to declutter your books.
-In this post, I will walk you step by step through the stages of simplifying your bookshelf to get your ultimate minimalist book collection.
+Ok, I’ll admit it I am a book hoarder by nature.
+I love the smell of books, I love the feel of books, I love buying books and reading books.
+I love to see a packed bookshelf full of books waiting to be read.
+That’s why I know first hand, how hard it is to declutter your books.
+In this post, I will walk you step by step through the stages of simplifying your bookshelf to get your ultimate minimalist book collection

 How many books are too many books?